hakyim/TO-DELETE-PrediXcan/README.md

 ## PredictDB

 PredictDB hosts genetic prediction models of transcriptome levels to be used with PrediXcan [PredictDB](http://predictdb.org).
+Samples sizes of RNAseq data from GTEx used in version from 2015-11-12 are here: [RNAseq sample sizes](https://docs.google.com/spreadsheets/d/1YjA_t6Gd5WJgGUvV7FAyyH7xFekTIOoAtWqxmECkaK8/edit?usp=sharing)

 Below are older links